taylteller/data-modeling-with-postgres/README.md

 This project therefore tackles the data modeling and ETL pipeline creation process that will transform, with the use of Python, this JSON data into clean Postgres tables.

+This project is part of the Udacity Data Engineering nanodegree.

 ## Database Schema